-Tourism is our livelihood and the livelihood of the people we work with in Africa + Indian Ocean, Central + South America and Asia + The Middle East – it is our joint responsibility to promote sustainable development in tourism.
+Tourism is our livelihood and the livelihood of the people we work with in Africa+Indian Ocean, Central+South America and Asia+The Middle East – it is our joint responsibility to promote sustainable development in tourism.
 We travel extensively and try to influence good practice wherever possible.
-We also encourage our clients to feed back to us on both good and bad practice when they come across it.
+We also encourage our clients to give us feedback on both good and bad practices they might notice.
 As a small company with a relatively small number of clients we believe that the best way to have a positive impact is to work with individuals who share our values.
-Similar to the locally-owned, small-scale lodges and hotels which we tend to favour in our itineraries we also favour small, local charitable projects.
+Similar to the locally-owned, small-scale lodges and hotels which we tend to favor in our itineraries we also seek out charities that effect change in small, local projects.

 We currently support the following four charities which operate in our three regions of expertise:

-For many years cazenove and loyd have supported Tusk Trust.
+For many years cazenove+loyd have supported Tusk Trust.
 Tusk Trust is a dynamic UK based Africa Wildlife trust that has 20 years experience in promoting and supporting community development programs across Africa, as well as all importantly conserving and protecting wildlife.
-This year we are sponsoring many of the Tusk events in the UK and US to help raise money and awareness of the conservation work, community support and education they are putting in place.
+This year we are sponsoring many of the Tusk events in the UK to help raise money and awareness of the conservation work, community support and education they are putting in place.

 INTC was formed in 1980 by a group of like minded people who were united in a determination to protect and conserve wildlife in areas threatened by human activity.
 By conserving natural habitats and wildlife, human communities will also benefit.
 This year, we hope to donate enough money to buy a Land Rover for anti-poaching patrols in National Parks and Game Reserves throughout India.